sagor1155/micro-frontend/README.md

 }
 ```

+> Binding Input/Output this way is difficult which can be achieved simply by using **ngx-mfe** library

 ## Loading remote component from HTML using "ngx-mfe"
 The main advantage of using `ngx-mfe` library is that, we can bind input/output with MFE's.
-It also has support for features like loader, loader delay, fallback etc.
+It also has support for features like loader, loader delay, fallback, mfe registry etc.
 ### Ref:
 - https://github.com/dkhrunov/ngx-mfe
 - https://dekh.medium.com/angular-micro-frontend-architecture-part-3-3-mfe-plugin-based-approach-f36dc9849b0#339a